atomone-hub/atomone/x/gov/README.md

 #### Participants

 *Participants* are users that have the right to vote on proposals.
-On the AtomOne, participants are bonded Atone holders.
+On AtomOne, participants are bonded Atone holders.
 Unbonded Atone holders and other users do not get the right to participate in governance.
-However, they can submit and deposit on proposals.
+However, they can still submit and deposit on proposals.

 Note that when *participants* have bonded and unbonded Atones, their voting power is calculated from their bonded Atone holdings only.

 #### Voting period

-Once a proposal reaches `MinDeposit`, it immediately enters `Voting period`.
-We define `Voting period` as the interval between the moment the vote opens and the moment the vote closes. `Voting period` should always be shorter than `Unbonding period` to prevent double voting.
+Once a proposal reaches the dynamic `MinDeposit`, it immediately enters `Voting period`.
+We define `Voting period` as the interval between the moment the vote opens and the moment the vote closes.
 The initial value of `Voting period` is 3 weeks, which is also set as a hard lower bound.

 #### Option set